siqad/PoisSolvers/README.md

-To be used as a collection of numerical solvers of the Poisson's equation using various implementations.

-PoisFFT
-  Uses the fftw library to implement a Fourier transform based solver.
-This solution is used to verify the simple case for poissonsolver below.

-poissonsolver
-  Uses the Successive Over-relaxation method to solve a generalised Poisson's equation.
-The generalised equation takes into account variable permittivity, and allows for electrodes to be arbitrarily placed within the solving range.
+Holds the 3D FEM Poisson solver.

 # PoisSolvers

-A C++ solver for the 3D Poisson's equation using the PoisFFT implementation for the Fourier transform
+A Python solver for the 3D Poisson's equation using the FEniCS finite element library.

 ## Getting Started